trabdlkarim/UNIKA_MSc_CME705_ML/README.md

 # Machine Learning Coursework
-UNIKA M.Sc.
-Computer Engineering Machine Learning - Fall 21-22
+This is a simple personal code pool for M.Sc.
+Computer Engineering Machine Learning (CME705) coursework from the University of Karabuk in Fall 21/22.